Graphic Arts

 Overview

-The Graphic Arts program teaches students how to design and print different types of materials.
-They learn how to use software like Adobe Illustrator, InDesign, Photoshop, and QuarkXPress.
-Students start with basic graphic design and move on to printing methods like offset, screen, and digital printing.
+The Graphic Arts program teaches students how to design and print a wide variety of materials.
+They use professional software like Adobe Illustrator, InDesign, Photoshop, and QuarkXPress.
+Students begin with graphic design basics and printing fundamentals, then advance to methods such as offset, screen, and digital printing.
 The program also includes bindery skills like trimming, folding, padding, and stitching.
-By the end of the program, students build a portfolio of real work to help them find a job or go to college.
+By the end of the program, students build a portfolio of real projects to help them find a job or continue their education.

 What You’ll Learn

-- How to finish printed items by folding, trimming, and more
+Finishing printed materials by folding, trimming, padding, and stitching

-- How to build a portfolio of your best projects
+Building a professional portfolio of your best projects

 Hands-On Experience